World Series History

 In 1947, the board of directors for the original Little League decided to organize a tournament for all known Little League programs (there were 17) and called it the National Little League Tournament.
 It was later renamed the Little League Baseball World Series.

-The 11 teams that participated in the first series in 1947 were: Williamsport (Original) Little League; Williamsport Sunday School League; Maynard Midget League (Williamsport); Lincoln League Stars (Williamsport); Brandon Boys League (Williamsport); Milton (Pa.)
+The 12 teams that participated in the first series in 1947 were: Williamsport (Original) Little League; Williamsport Sunday School League; Maynard Midget League (Williamsport); Lincoln League Stars (Williamsport); Brandon Boys League (Williamsport); Milton (Pa.)
 Midget League; Montour Little League (Montoursville, Pa.); Montgomery (Pa.)
-Little League; Jersey Shore (PA) All Stars; Lock Haven (PA) All Stars; and Hammonton (NJ) All Stars.
+Little League; Jersey Shore (PA) All Stars; Lock Haven (PA) All Stars; Hammonton (NJ) All Stars; and West Shore Original Little League (Enola, Pa.).
 The champion was the Maynard Midget League of Williamsport, which defeated the Lock Haven All Stars in the final game, 16-7.

 More than 2,500 spectators witnessed the championship game, and the results were printed in newspapers around the country.
 The publicity helped spread Little League nationwide, and within a few years, Little League programs were in every state.
-When Little League added other programs (Senior League Baseball, Big League Baseball, softball divisions, etc.), it added tournament play and World Series tournaments in those divisions.
-There are now 11 World Series tournaments played every year in the various divisions of Little League.
+When Little League added other programs (Senior League Baseball, softball divisions, etc.), it added tournament play and World Series tournaments in those divisions.
+There are now 7 World Series tournaments played every year in the various divisions of Little League.